 A professional hairstylist can help you assess the damage (especially if it’s bleach-related) and recommend the best at-home tips, in-salon treatments, and products for damaged hair.
 However, there are definitely some basic damaging practices to avoid if you want to keep hair breakage and heat damage to a minimum.
-These include turning the temperature down on hot tools and getting trims approximately every four to six weeks.
+These include air-drying your hair, turning the temperature down on hot tools, and getting trims approximately every four to six weeks.

 Healthy hair requires both protein and moisture to look its absolute best.
-Try choosing repairing shampoos and conditioners, like Redken Extreme Strengthening Shampoo And Conditioner, to give your damaged strands the TLC they crave.
-This hair-strengthening duo for damaged hair and split ends uses a strengthening formula, with an exclusive new RCT protein Complex, for up to 73% less breakage when used as a complete system.
+Repairing shampoos and conditioners, like Redken Extreme Strengthening Shampoo and Conditioner, can help give your damaged strands the TLC they crave.
+This hair-strengthening duo for damaged hair and split ends uses a strengthening formula, with an exclusive new RCT protein complex, for up to 75 percent less breakage when used as a complete system.